 Öğüt and Bostan conclude that “[a] mismatch between the skills of the user and the difficulty results in frustration (too difficult for the player) or boredom (too easy for the player).
 Thus, computer games should provide different levels of challenges for different types of players that match their skill levels.”

-Hence, there is not doubt that difficulty management is an important aspect of a game’s design, and also that DGDB is one way of achieving it.
+There is not doubt that difficulty management is an important aspect of a game’s design, and that DGDB is one way of achieving it.